 (d) Employment of aides for particular special education vehicles if deemed necessary by the school district.

-(4) School district means city, local, exempted village, county board of education, or county board of mental retardation and developmental disabilities, for purposes of this rule.
+(4) School district means city, local, exempted village, educational service center, community school, STEM school, boarding school, or county board of developmental disabilities, for purposes of this rule.